 I suppose I’ve made food issues – everything from salmon farming and GM through food additives and animal welfare – my broad area of knowledge.
 I try hard to keep up with all the technological ‘developments’ in food production, such as nanotech and watch the emerging public health concerns, things like antibiotic use in livestock, declining biodiversity.
 I’ve written 7 books, and my journalism is generally either opinion pieces or features arguing a case.
 All this can make your head nip after a bit, so that’s why I really enjoy my work as a restaurant reviewer: it’s a refreshing contrast and light relief from the macro-debates around food.

-Tell us just a little about the upcoming debate, please.
+Tell us please just a little about the upcoming debate, please.

 I think we’ve seen the emergence of a plant-based (often essentially vegan) narrative that portrays animal foods as planet-wrecking and, in its most extreme expression, seeks to outlaw/discourage consumption of meat, eggs, fish, and dairy, though emotional pressure or even ultimately, fiscal measures.